microsoft/Windows-appsample-photo-editor/README.md

 ## Prerequisites

+This sample requires:
-This sample requires [Visual Studio 2017 and the latest version of the Windows 10 SDK (10.0.17134.0)](http://go.microsoft.com/fwlink/?LinkID=280676) and the latest [C++/WinRT Visual Studio Extension](https://aka.ms/cppwinrt/vsix).
+- [Visual Studio 2017 and the latest version of the Windows 10 SDK (10.0.17134.0)](http://go.microsoft.com/fwlink/?LinkID=280676).
 You can use the free Visual Studio Community Edition to build and run Windows Universal Platform (UWP) apps.
+- Download and install the [C++/WinRT Visual Studio Extension](https://aka.ms/cppwinrt/vsix).

 To get the latest updates to Windows and the development tools, and to help shape their development, join the [Windows Insider Program](https://insider.windows.com).